AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Conclusion and Future Work

-In this paper, we propose an adaptive knowledge exchange method on the multiple GNNs each corresponding to a generated graph view, named AKE-GNN.
-In AKE-GNN, we iteratively exchange the redundant channels in the weight matrix of one GNN with informative channels of another GNN in a layer-wise manner.
-AKE-GNN does not rely on the design of the GNN architectures and approaches of generating multiple views.
-Thus, existing GNNs can be readily integrated into our method.
-Comprehensive experiments on real datasets show that our proposed learning framework outperforms the existing popular GNNs models and their ensembles.
-For future work, we will explore more adaptive graph augmentations to further improve the performance of AKE-GNN.
-We hope our work will inspire new ideas in exploring new learning mechanisms on the multi-view graphs.
+In this paper, we propose a novel framework named AKE-GNN, which performs the adaptive knowledge exchange strategy on the multiple GNNs each corresponding to a generated graph view.
+In AKE-GNN, we iteratively exchange redundant channels in the weight matrix of one GNN with informative channels of another GNN in a layer-wise manner.
+Moreover, existing GNNs can be seamlessly integrated into our framework.
+Comprehensive experiments show that our proposed learning framework consistently outperforms the existing popular GNN models and even their ensembles.
+This work focuses on exchanging knowledge of views with different graph augmentations.
+However, how to generate diverse views for better knowledge exchange is still under exploration, which leaves for future work.
+We hope our work can inspire new ideas in exploring new learning mechanisms on the multi-view graphs.